 There’s a big buzz around video marketing these days.
-In fact, stats suggest that by 2021, mobile video will account for an incredible 78% of total mobile data traffic (business.instagram.com).
+In fact, stats show that in 2023, mobile video accounted for an incredible 80% of total mobile data traffic.
 There are many different ways to grow your small business with video.
 So let’s have a look at 4 common video types and how you can use them for your marketing.

 If you’ve never created videos before, the idea of a video marketing campaign might seem a bit scary.
 But there are lots of benefits for your small business.
 Have a look to see which option(s) might work best for you!